danilocostaa11/n8n-mcp-server-custom/README.md

 **Our Solution:**

-This custom implementation was built from scratch, replicating the functionality of the official server by implementing **27 essential tools** based on the n8n REST API.
-This ensures full compatibility with Antigravity while maintaining feature parity with the official server.
+We built this implementation from scratch, replicating the functionality of the official server by implementing **27 essential tools** based on the n8n REST API.
+This guarantees full compatibility with Antigravity while preserving feature parity with the official server.

-**If you're experiencing the same EOF error with Antigravity, this server is the solution.**
+**If you encounter the same EOF error with Antigravity, this server is the fix.**

 ### ✨ Features